bodo-ai/pydough-ce/README.md

 # PyDough-CE

 Welcome to the `pydough-ce` project!
 This repository contains the `pydough-analytics` toolkit, a powerful system that turns natural language questions into safe, executable analytics.

 It combines a custom Domain-Specific Language (DSL) called PyDough with LLM-powered system to create a seamless text-to-analytics workflow.

+This repository also includes a DSPy-based pipeline in `dspy_pydough_pipeline_parallel` that evaluates and generates PyDough queries from natural language using prompt-driven large language models, validating predictions against ground truth through multiple evaluation metrics while supporting ensemble selection methods, caching, and parallel processing with multiple API keys.

 ## What It Does